Jetboy (band)

 Jetboy is an American, San Francisco-based, hard rock band, founded in 1983 by guitarists Billy Rowe and Fernie Rod.
-Jetboy got the attention of music fans and record executives alike in Hollywood during the mid-1980s.
-The band transplanted themselves to Los Angeles in 1986 after signing a deal with Elektra Records.
+Jetboy got the attention of music fans and record executives in Hollywood during the mid-1980s.
+The band moved to Los Angeles in 1986 after signing a deal with Elektra Records.
 Their musical influences ranged from punk rock to rock 'n' roll to blues.
 Their 1988 debut album Feel the Shake peaked at 135 on Billboard 200.

-After parting ways with original bass player Todd Crew in mid-1987, the band was joined by former Hanoi Rocks member Sami Yaffa.
+After original bass player Todd Crew departed in mid-1987, the band was joined by former Hanoi Rocks member Sami Yaffa.
 Yaffa, a member of one of the groups Jetboy had found most influential, was now a member of the band as their new bassist.
 In July 1987, Todd Crew died due to a drug overdose in the hotel room of Guns N' Roses guitarist Slash.
 Jetboy continued on into the 1990s before disbanding in 1992.
-However, over a decade later, Jetboy reconvened, toured and recorded a new EP, Off Your Rocker in 2010.
-Having been absent from the studio for some 20 years, Jetboy recorded Off Your Rocker in a fully organic mode.
-The band played all in the same room together in a "live-style" format in an effort to duplicate the way the songs were written, all together, in a 1970s fashion in which the band could feed off of one anothers' energy.

 Jetboy has continued to gain in popularity, and has continuously played to large crowds at festivals across the United States including Rocklahoma, The South Texas Rock Fest, Rock the Bayou and the M3 Festival twice.